rfo909/CFT/doc/Doc.md

 In this case, the body of each loop is all code following the "-> var" construct.
 But this can be changed using the "pipe" symbol, which "closes" all loops.

 # Code spaces - "pipes"

-**Code spaces have also been called "loop spaces" in earlier versions of the doc.**

 The body of any loop is the rest of the code of the function, or until a "pipe" symbol is found.
-The pipe symbol ("|") partitions code into a sequence of **code spaces**.
+The pipe symbol ("|") partitions code into a sequence of *code spaces*.
 Loops are limited within single code spaces, so the "pipe" effectively is an end marker for all current loops.